 What are different types of mortgage companies?

 Mortgage brokers help people complete their loan application and find several lenders and loan programs that might fit their needs.
-The mortgage broker then works with the chosen to lender to assist as the loan gets processed.
+The mortgage broker then works with the chosen lender to assist as the loan gets processed.
 If you can apply for mortgages with multiple lenders by submitting a single application, you’re likely working with a mortgage broker.

 Who's it for?